epicbruh11111/CSV_PARSER_pyVersion/README.md

-CSV Parser
+🌟 CSV Parser Extravaganza 🐍
-A lightweight Python-based CSV parser for reading and processing CSV files, handling common edge cases such as quoted fields, empty fields, and custom delimiters.
-The next version of this parser is planned to be implemented in C++ for improved performance.
+Welcome to the ultimate Python CSV parser! 🎉 This bad boy slices and dices CSV files into neat columns and rows, handling all the tricky stuff like quoted fields and custom delimiters.
+A C++ version is in the works to make it lightning-fast! ⚡️
+⚠️ HEADS UP: We CANNOT compile or interpret \n, \t, commas (,), or quotes (") inside strings.
+They’re treated as literal characters (e.g., \n stays \n, not a newline; " inside strings is just ").
+This is a hard limit for now, but we’ll tackle it in the C++ version. 😎
-Features
+🚀 Features

-Parses CSV files into a structured format with columns (headers) and rows (data).
+Turns CSV files into tidy columns (headers) and rows (data). 📋
-Supports common CSV edge cases:
-Quoted fields with commas (e.g., "Developer, Senior") Empty fields (e.g., ,, or ,"",)
-Line breaks within quoted fields (e.g., "Line 1\nLine 2")
-Custom delimiters (e.g., ,, ;, \t)
-Various line endings (\n, \r, \r\n)

-Simple API for loading and parsing CSV files.
+Simple API to load, parse, and display CSVs. 🛠️
-Error handling for malformed CSV rows.
+Basic error handling for wonky rows. 🚨

-Warning: The current version does not compile escape sequences like \n, \t, or commas (,) inside strings as literal characters.
-These are treated as part of the string content.
-For example, \n in a quoted field will be preserved as the characters \ and n, not interpreted as a newline.
-This limitation will be addressed in future versions.
-Installation

-Ensure Python 3.6+ is installed.
+🛠️ Setup

-Clone the repository:git clone <repository-url>
+Make sure you’ve got Python 3.6+ ready to roll. 🐍 Clone the repo:git clone <repository-url>

-Navigate to the project directory:cd csv-parser
+Jump into the project folder:cd csv-parser

-(Optional) Install dependencies for development or testing:pip install -r requirements.txt

-Usage
+🎯 How to Use It
-The parser provides a simple interface to load a CSV file, parse it into columns and rows, and display the results.
+Load a CSV, parse it into columns and rows, and show off the results.
-Example
+Example Code
 from csv_parser import CSVParser

-# Load and parse a CSV file
+# Load and parse your CSV
 data = CSVParser('example.csv')
 col, row = data.parse()

-# Display the parsed data
+# Show the goods
 display(col, row)

-Example Input (example.csv)
+Sample Input (example.csv)
 name,age,description,city
 John,30,"Developer, Senior",New York
 Mary,,,"San Francisco"
 José,25,"Line 1\nLine 2","São Paulo"
 "Jane ""JD"" Doe",40,"He said ""hello""","Paris"

-Example Output
+Sample Output
 Columns: ['name', 'age', 'description', 'city']
 Rows: [
     ['John', '30', 'Developer, Senior', 'New York'],